gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 - **Function** — a block of code that performs a specific logic.
 It can return a value.
 - **Object** — an entity that contains both data and functions to process them — methods.
 An object can be imitated in FP by placing data and functions in the same structure.
 In classical OOP, this is always an instance of a class.
 - **Class** — a blueprint for creating objects, defining their data and methods.
 The foundation of OOP.
 - **Method** — a function that is part of a class.
-Instance methods (non-static) have an implicit reference to the object itself (`this`, `self`), with all its data and methods, which is essentially a forced hidden first argument.
+Instance methods (non-static) have a reference to the object itself (`this`, `self`), with all its data and methods, which is essentially a implicit first argument.
 - **Functional programming (FP)** — programming using structures and functions.
 Do not confuse with functional (math) style.
 - **Object-oriented programming (OOP)** — programming using classes, objects, and all their features — inheritance, encapsulation, polymorphism, etc. If desired, one can mimic structures using classes [almost] without methods and functions with static methods in static classes.
 - **Mutable style** — a programming style where data is typically changed in place rather than copied.
 This can be used in both FP and OOP, but it is characteristic of OOP.